Different Log Styles to Choose for Your Budget and Dream

 The more costly option is to build or buy an existing log home.
 If you are not going to create your own, I highly recommend you read our article, “Buying an Existing Log Home?”
 Do you know the pros and cons?
 The article discusses the importance of getting a certified log home inspector and where to find one near you.

-When deciding to build, it can become overwhelming as you must determine which home best meets your needs.
+When deciding to build, it can become overwhelming to determine which home best meets your needs.
 The following is food for thought.

 Styles or Shapes of Logs for a Log Home